 - Hope Lake Country Church, Changing lives, Changing eternities

 - Ice Age Alliance: Creating, supporting and protecting Wisconsin’s 1,000-mile Ice Age National Scenic Trail

 - Willy Street Cooperative, a sustainable grocery store owned by the customers

 - Wisconsin Farmers Union, united to grow family agriculture

-- Women Food & Ag Network, a community of women is sustainable agriculture
+- Women Food & Ag Network, board member, a community of women in sustainable agriculture